doantai95/hapyak-embed-api/README.md

 If a new track is created by the editor, this callback will be passed the new trackId.
 This allows you to store this trackId and use it with **.viewer** API calls.

+#### Additional Advanced Options

+**userId (optional, requires api key)**

+When using an api key, you can optionally pass in a userId.
+The userId should be some string identifier for one of your end users.

+**groupId (optional, requires api key)**

+When using an api key, you can optionally pass in a groupId.
+The groupId should represent some subgroup of your end users.

 ## Demos

 * [YouTube viewer demo](http://hapyak.github.com/hapyak-embed-api/examples/youtube-viewer.html)